-As of December 31, 2021 and 2020, the Company had common stock equivalents related to warrants outstanding to acquire 20,174 and 100,869 shares of the Company's common stock, respectively.
+As of December 31, 2022 and 2021, the Company had common stock equivalents related to warrants outstanding to acquire 20,174 shares of the Company's common stock.

-As of December 31, 2021 and 2020, the Company has no common stock equivalents related to convertible preferred stock issued and outstanding.
+As of December 31, 2022 and 2021, the Company has no common stock equivalents related to convertible preferred stock issued and outstanding.